ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 An ICMPv6 error message is classified using its outer IPv6 and ICMPv6 headers.
 The quoted packet carried inside the ICMPv6 error message does not identify the flow carrying the PDMv2 option.

 For another upper-layer protocol without port numbers, the protocol specification or registration context SHOULD define an equivalent stable flow identifier.
 If no protocol-specific discriminator is available, packets having the same IPv6 source address, IPv6 destination address, and upper-layer protocol number are treated as one PDMv2 flow.

+For TCP and UDP, the corresponding reverse-direction flow is identified by exchanging the source and destination IPv6 addresses and exchanging the source and destination ports.

+For ICMPv6 request-and-reply message pairs, the corresponding reverse-direction flow exchanges the source and destination IPv6 addresses and associates the applicable request Type with its corresponding reply Type.
+When an Identifier field is present, the same Identifier is used for the association.
+A registration or protocol specification defining another request-and-reply relationship MUST define its reverse-direction mapping.

+If no corresponding reverse-direction flow can be identified, PSNLR is initialized as specified by this document.

 ## Packet Sequence Number This Packet